joelguittet/genially-scripts/src/quizDragDropResult.md

 <div id="Error"></div><script></script>
 ```

-The Error element is optional and will be shown if the draggable item is moved to Zx (x>1).
+The Error element is optional and will be shown if at least one draggable item is moved to the wrong destination zone.

-Animations on the Success and Error elements should be added in order to display the elements with a 0.5s delay when the page is loaded.
+Animations on the Match, Success and Error elements should be added in order to display the elements with a 0.5s delay when the page is loaded.
 This permit the script to initialize elements.

 The script is inserted in the presentation using an HTML element as shown below: